hathibelagal-dev/instantpolyglot/docs/eng/Low_German.md

 ### Adjectives

-Adjectives in Low German have different forms depending on whether they are used attributively (before nouns) or predicatively (after verbs like "to be").
+Adjectives in Low German have different forms depending on whether they are used attributively (before nouns) or predicatively (after verbs like “to be”).

 Attributive adjectives are inflected:
 - Common gender: **de grote Mann** ('the big man')